deontologician/restnavigator/README.md

 {"errors": {"username": ["is already taken"]}}
 ```

+### Templated links

 Now that we've signed up, lets take a look at our profile.
-The link for a user's
-profile is a templated link, which we can tell because its repr has `{}` in it.
+The link for a user's profile is a templated link, which we can tell because its repr has `{}` in it.
 You can also tell by the `.parameters` attribute:

 ```python
 >>> N.links.keys()